safespring/docs/content/backup/howto/delete-node.md

 ### Deletion Request Settings Page

 Under each _Business Unit_ you can find settings for how Delete requests should work.
-They are found under Settings, Identity and then Deletion request settings.
+They are found under **Settings -> Identity -> Deletion request settings**.
 The following permissions can be assigned to roles pertaining to these settings.